DATA-606-2023-FALL-THURSDAY/Kurre_SaiChand/Doc/    BreastCancerPrediction_SaiChandKurre_4Semester_Report.md

 	- Although feature scaling does not directly prevent overfitting, it is critical in maintaining consistency between training and testing datasets, improving model stability, and influencing the regularization process.
 These factors work together to produce models that are less prone to overfitting, resulting in better generalization to previously unseen data.
 	### Normalization
 	- Normalization is a data preprocessing technique used in statistics and machine learning that rescales numerical variables to a standard range.
 The process of transforming the features of a dataset to have a similar scale is known as normalization.
 This is important in various machine learning algorithms because it ensures that no single feature dominates due to its larger scale, preventing biases in the learning process of the model.
 	- Normalization methods vary, but Min-Max normalization is a popular approach that scales the data to a fixed range, typically [0, 1].
 This is how Min-Max normalization works:
 	1. Find the minimum (min) and maximum (max) values of the feature to be normalized.
 	2. For each value in the feature, apply the following formula: normalized_value = (original_value - min)/(max - min)
 	3. Using this formula, the original values are scaled between 0 and 1.
 If the original value is the minimum value, the normalized value is zero; if it is the maximum value, the normalized value is one.
 	### Standardization
-	- Another data preprocessing technique used in machine learning and statistics is standardization.
-Standardization, as opposed to normalization, rescales features to have the properties of a standard normal distribution with a mean of 0 and a standard deviation of 1.
-This is also known as z-score standardization or normalization.
+	- Standardization, a prevalent data preprocessing technique in machine learning and statistics, stands apart from normalization by transforming features to align with the characteristics of a standard normal distribution.
+In this method, data undergoes adjustments to achieve a mean of 0 and a standard deviation of 1.
+Commonly known as z-score normalization or standardization, this process ensures that features are uniformly scaled, facilitating more robust and consistent model training.
 	- Calculate the mean (μ) and standard deviation (σ) of the feature.
 	- For each value in the feature, apply the following formula: Standardized_value = (original_value - μ)/σ
 	- In this formula, the original values are scaled based on how far they deviate from the mean.
 A positive standardized value means that the original value is greater than the mean, while a negative value means that the original value is less than the mean.